-Put out a plate of raw veggies and chips and a pitcher of sangria and your guests will be happy to wait while you fire up the grill—but don’t take too long, because it’s pretty easy to make a meal out of these delicious, hearty dips all on their own.
+Put out a plate of raw veggies and chips and a pitcher of sangria and anyone will be happy to wait while you fire up the grill—but don’t take too long, because it’s pretty easy to make a meal out of these delicious, hearty dips all on their own.
 And heads-up: dessert dips can be a great way to bookend the meal.

 Actual mashed potato, crisp bacon, sharp cheese, and chives make this Greek yogurt and sour cream dip eat like a meal.
 Choose sturdy potato chips for dipping and try not to think about the double whammy of carbs—clearly not approved for your keto BBQ.
 And lest you think mashed potatoes sound weird in dip, the Greeks have been doing it for a long time with skordalia.
 Get the Loaded Baked Potato Dip recipe.